Server configuration properties

 , the server will use OCSP stapling to provide certificate revocation status to clients.
 Certificates withMust-Staple

 extension will not work with automatic TLS enabled.
-Default:false
+Default:true

 - Option to enable OCSP stapling.
 When set to